mar-esther23/WibblyWobbly/README.md

 ### Using PIP via PyPI

-1. As WibblyWobbly is an extension of Thefuzz, you must download Thefuzz first.
+1. As WibblyWobbly is an extension of TheFuzz, you must download TheFuzz first.
 To improve performance, install `python-Levenshtein` too.
-Consider that `python-Levenshtein` has its own dependencies.
+   >**Note:** Consider that `python-Levenshtein` has its own dependencies.
    ```python
    pip install thefuzz
    pip install python-Levenshtein #optional